 The Company is required to maintain reserves with the Federal Reserve Bank.
 Reserve requirements are based on a percentage of deposit liabilities.
-The average reserve balances required were \$5.4 million for 2018 and \$7.5 million for 2017.
-The average excess balance with Federal Reserve Bank was \$258.6 million in 2018 and \$359.5 million in 2017.
-At December 31, 2018, the Bancorp had \$1.8 million on deposit in a cash margin account that serves as collateral for the Bancorp's interest rate swaps.
+The average reserve balances required were \$110 thousand for 2019 and \$5.4 million for 2018.
+The average excess balance with Federal Reserve Bank was \$199.0 million in 2019 and \$258.6 million in 2018.
+At December 31, 2019, the Bancorp had \$7.1 million on deposit in a cash margin account that serves as collateral for the Bancorp's interest rate swaps.
+As of December 31, 2019 and December 31, 2018, the Company held \$18.9 million and \$7.8 million, respectively, in a restricted escrow account with a major bank for its alternative energy investments.

-In the consolidated statement of cash flows, the amounts for the year ended December 31, 2017 have been corrected in the current year and differ from the previously reported amounts of \$796.3 million for decrease/(increase) in short-term investment and interest bearing deposits, \$118.4 million for acquisitions, net of cash acquired, \$224.7 million for net cash used by investing activities, \$29.0 million increase in cash and cash equivalents, \$218.0 million for cash and cash equivalents, beginning of period and \$247.1 million for cash and cash equivalents, end of period.
-The amounts for the year ended December 31, 2016 have been corrected in the current year and differ from the previously reported amounts of \$430.2 million for decrease/(increase) in short-term investment and interest bearing deposits, \$1.3 billion for net cash used by investing activities, \$37.9 million for increase in cash and cash equivalents, \$180.1 million for cash and cash equivalents, beginning of period and \$218.0 million for cash and cash equivalents, end of period.
-In footnote 2, the amounts for the year ended December 31, 2017 have been corrected in the current year and differ from the previously reported amounts of \$166.9 million for cash and cash equivalents and \$122.0 million for short term investments.
+In the consolidated statement of cash flows, the amounts for the year ended December 31, 2017 have been corrected and differ from the previously reported amounts of \$796.3 million for decrease/(increase) in short-term investment and interest bearing deposits, \$118.4 million for acquisitions, net of cash acquired, \$224.7 million for net cash used by investing activities, \$29.0 million increase in cash and cash equivalents, \$218.0 million for cash and cash equivalents, beginning of period and \$247.1 million for cash and cash equivalents, end of period.

-4. Investment Securities
+3. Investment Securities

 Investment Securities.
-The following tables reflect the amortized cost, gross unrealized gains, gross unrealized losses, and fair values of debt securities available-for-sale as of December 31, 2018 and debt and equity investment securities as of December 31, 2017:
+The following tables reflect the amortized cost, gross unrealized gains, gross unrealized losses, and fair values of debt securities available-for-sale as of December 31, 2019 and December 31, 2018: